LunarianNova/aristurtledev.github.io/source/tutorials/building_2d_games/09_the_animatedsprite_class/index.md

 ## The Animation Class

 Before we can create animated sprites, we need a way to manage animation data.
 Let's create an `Animation` class to encapsulate this information.
-In the *Graphics* directory within the *MonoGameLibrary* project, add a new file named *Animation.cs* with this initial structure:
+In the *Graphics* folder within the *MonoGameLibrary* project, add a new file named *Animation.cs* with this initial structure:

 [!code-csharp[](./snippets/animation.cs#declaration)]